Folk memory

 Folk memory, also known as folklore or myths, refers to past events that have been passed orally from generation to generation.
-The events described by the memories may date back hundreds, thousands, or even tens of thousands of years and often have a local significance.
+The events described by the memories may date back hundreds, thousands, or even tens of thousands of years and often have local significance.
 They may explain physical features in the local environment, provide reasons for cultural traditions or give etymologies for the names of local places.